BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 `Downloading depot DepotID (file size in MB)`

-There will not be a download percentage which tells you how much of the depot has been downloaded, or the speed in which you're downloading it.
+There will not be a download percentage which tells you how much of the depot has been downloaded, or the speed at which you're downloading it.
 You will know when the download is finished once a new line appears in the console along the lines of:

 `Depot download complete : "...Steam\steamapps\content\app_AppID\depot_DepotID" (X files, manifest ManifestID) `